-Parents wishing to apply for a Year 7 place in September 2017 must complete the common application form provided by their home local authority, clearly stating if applying under criteria C or G (the home LA).
-The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 31 October 2016.
+Parents wishing to apply for a Year 7 place in September 2021 must complete the common application form provided by their home local authority, clearly stating if applying under criteria C. The home LA is the LA in whose area the parents live at the time of the application.
+The form must be returned to that LA no later than 31 October 2020.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 1 March 2017.
+Offers and refusals of places will be posted by the home LA on 1 March 2021.